vgmstream/vgmstream/README.md

-A particularly nasty variation of that is that some formats load files by full name (e.g. `STREAM.SS0`), but sometimes the actual filename is in other case (`Stream.ss0`), and some files could even point to that with another case.
+A particularly nasty variation of that is that some formats load files by full name (e.g. `STREAM.SS0`), but sometimes the actual filename is in other case (`Stream.ss0`), and some files could even point to that with yet another case.
 You could try adding *symlinks* in various upper/lower/mixed cases to handle this.
 Currently there isn't any way to know what exact name is needed (other than hex-editting), though only a few formats do this, mainly *Ubisoft* banks.